-- Pick a few games that you want to take a look at, successful ones and see what other features they have (I like to pick successful games, because it’s harder to improve something that is already good, so you’ll have to come up with something interesting to improve it!)
+- Pick a few games that you want to take a look at, preferably successful ones, and see what other features they have (I like to pick successful games because it’s harder to improve something that is already good, so you’ll have to come up with something interesting to improve it!)

 Next, I picked up some games that I had seen in Market Explorer that have the Rentable items/characters/units/buildings feature and made a couple of comparisons with several games.